natanshs/predictive_analytics/README.md

 # Personalised Product Recommendation System
 ## Flipkart GRiD 5.0
-This code implements a personalized product recommendation system using collaborative filtering technique and Singular Value Decomposition (SVD) for generating user-specific recommendations.
+This code implements a personalized product recommendation system using collaborative filtering technique and Singular Value Decomposition (SVD) for generating user-specific recommendations along with sentimental analysis .
 Here's a brief overview of the code:

 ## Roadmap